tapaudio/tapaudio.github.io/_posts/2024-01-01-accompaniment-site-en.md

 typora-root-url: ../
 typora-copy-images-to: ../image
 layout: private
-title: Accompaniment
+title: MyBackingtrack
 date: 2024-01-01 15:12
 permalink: /app/accompaniment/en/
 ---

-## Accompaniment
+## MyBackingtrack

 ![accompaniment](/image/accompaniment.png)

-**Accompaniment: Your Ultimate Music Learning Companion**
+**MyBackingtrack: Your Ultimate Music Learning Companion**

-Accompaniment is a revolutionary app designed to empower musicians of all levels by providing high-quality, customizable music accompaniments with ease and speed.
-Whether you're practicing, recording, or performing, Accompaniment is your go-to tool for enhancing your musical journey.
+MyBackingtrack is a revolutionary app designed to empower musicians of all levels by providing high-quality, customizable music accompaniments with ease and speed.
+Whether you're practicing, recording, or performing, MyBackingtrack is your go-to tool for enhancing your musical journey.

 **Key Features:**